Y. G. Madhuvanthi

-Madhuvanthi Arun (born 6 November 1977) is an Indian actress.
+Y. G. Madhuvanthi (born 6 November 1977) is an Indian actress.
 She is the daughter of veteran Tamil actor Y. G. Mahendran.
 She is also a choreographer and theater director.
 As of mid-2020, she is an executive committee member of the Bharatiya Janata Party (Tamil Nadu State Unit).

 Personal life

-Madhuvanthi was born on 6 November 1977 in Chennai, Tamil Nadu into a Tamil Brahmin family.
+Madhuvanthi was born on 6 November 1977 in Chennai, Tamil Nadu into a Tamil family.
 She is the daughter of actor and playwright Y. G. Mahendra and granddaughter of veteran playwright Y. G. Parthasarathy and educationist Rajalakshmi Parthasarathy.
 Her relatives include filmmaker K. Balaji, actress Vyjayanthimala and producer Latha Rajinikanth.

 She is on the board of trustees of the Calibre Educational Foundation.
 In January 2009, she was one of fifteen women named “Women of the Year” in The Ritz Fashion Magazine.

 In 2016, she made her debut in the Tamil film industry as an actress.
 She was married to V. Arunkumar, grandson of Gemini Ganesan and Savitri but now divorced.
-They have a son together.
+They have a son, Rithvik, together.
 As a result of sinus issues, Madhuvanti keeps her hair short.

-Madhuvanthi considers herself proud to be born a Brahmin.
-She also believes that everyone must be proud of their castes, just as she is.
-Madhuvanthi claims that Tamil people have to learn Hindi.
-She said, "If a person wanted to get Pani Puri from a vendor, one has to know Hindi to ask them.
-Therefore, Hindi is very necessary".
-This created some uproar in communities.